nautobot-worker

 Create ExternalSecret resources that pull credentials from your secrets

 provider into the nautobot namespace.
-You need five:
+A deployment-specific config

 | ExternalSecret | Target Secret | Purpose |